8 Signs of a Good Doctor – They Always Have Patience!

 Introduction

-Over the years, I’ve had medical and alternative treatments for issues like acne (cystic) and eczema, anorexia and binge eating, anxiety, gluten and dairy intolerances/ indigestion/ constipation, gastroenteritis, allergies/ hayfever, insomnia, laryngitis/ sore throats, nosebleeds, ovarian cysts/ fertility issues, pyrrole disorder, shock (post-tsunami), sprains, teeth problems, tonsillitis, and so on.
+Over the years, I’ve had medical and alternative treatments for issues like autismacne (cystic) and eczema, anorexia and binge eating, anxiety, gluten and dairy intolerances/ indigestion/ constipation, gastroenteritis, allergies/ hayfever, insomnia, laryngitis/ sore throats, nosebleeds, ovarian cysts/ fertility issues, pyrrole disorder, shock (post-tsunami), sprains, teeth problems, tonsillitis, and so on.
 No broken bones yet, but a cross-section of almost every other health issue.

 After working with dozens of GPs and healers, I’ve learned the hard way, how to spot who’s genuine, and who’s fake.
 Here are my tips to help you find your perfect specialist/s: